klausbreyer/password-protection-shareable-links/readme.txt

 == Translations ==

-PassPass is available in the following languages:
+Password Protection with Shareable Links is available in the following languages:

 - 🇩🇪 German (de_DE)
 - 🇪🇸 Spanish (es_ES)